SkillsFundingAgency/das-assessor-service/README.md

 #### Run the solution

-- Set SFA.DAS.AssessorService.Web and SFA.DAS.AssessorService.Application.Api as startup projects
-- Running the solution will launch the site and API in your browser
-- JSON configuration was created to work with dotnet run
+The default JSON configuration was created to work with dotnet run:

--or-

 - Navigate to src/SFA.DAS.AssessorService.Web/
 - run `dotnet restore`